ckattner/date_holidays-reader/README.md

 ## Related Work

-The [holidays](https://github.com/holidays/holidays) gem is very similar and is a pure Ruby implimentaiton.
+The [holidays](https://github.com/holidays/holidays) gem is very similar and is a pure Ruby implementation.
 This gem was created as the date-holidays node module has support for more countries.
-An advantages of the holidays gem over this gem is that holidays is faster as it does not have to fork a Node.js process in order to retreive data.
+An advantages of the holidays gem over this gem is that holidays is faster as it does not have to fork a Node.js process in order to retrieve data.
 Also, the holidays gem has support for some niche data such as [US Federal Reserve Banks](https://github.com/holidays/definitions/blob/master/federalreservebanks.yaml), the [New York Stock Exchange](https://github.com/holidays/definitions/blob/master/nyse.yaml), and others.
 Use the right tool for your needs.

 ## Future Direction

-The holiday definitions provided by the date-holidays Node module defined by a specific grammer housed in YAML files.
+The holiday definitions provided by the date-holidays Node module defined by a specific grammar housed in YAML files.
 The next logical step would be to build a pure Ruby parser for this grammar.
 Time is the only limit here.
-If this works is done, it would be in a separate gem as it would not have to be a read only interface; it would be trivial to support user defined holiday definitions like the Node module.
+If this works is done, it would be in a separate gem as it would not have to be a read-only interface; it would be trivial to support user defined holiday definitions like the Node module.

+## Gem Name

+You may be wondering: "Why the underscore and dash in the name?"
+This is intentional to match the name of of the main Ruby module of `DateHolidays::Reader`.
+The Ruby convention is to use underscores to separate words and dashes for namespaces.
+Note that if another gem is created which is not just a Node module wrapper then the module will be just `DateHolidays` and the gem will be named date_holidays.

 ## Development